Mathematics (MATH)

 Prerequisite: Prerequisite: MATH 096 with a C or better.

-Distribution Requirements: Quantitative
+Distribution Requirements: Quantitative, Natural Science

-MATH 148 Business Calculus 5 Credits
+MATH& 148 Business Calculus 5 Credits

 Covers introductory calculus for students of business and social science.